Worldwide Guide to Women in Leadership

 2006-07 Minister of Justice

-MK for Likud 1999 until 2005 when she joined Kadima, a new party formed by Ariel Sharon
+MK for Likud 1999 until 2005 when she joined Kadima, a new party formed by Ariel Sharon.
+Party Leader 2008-12 until she was not re-elected in the party primaries and subsequently left the Knesset.

-.
-Acting Prime Minister on various occasions whenever the chief of government is out of the country.
+Charged with the formation of a new government 23 September-26.
+October 2008.
+Acting Prime Minister on various occasions whenever the chief of government was out of the country.
+In 2009 her party became the largest but the right-wing had the majority in the Parliament.
+Leader of Hatnua Birshut from 2012.
 Her father was a Likud MK for many years.
 Mother of 2. (b.
 1958-).

 2001-02 Deputy Minister of Defence Dalia Rabin-Pelossof